alephium/www/src/content/blog/2022-01-31_Alephium-Naming-Competition-c1b736797461/index.md

 description: 'Naming can be fun, but good naming is hard.
 Alephium has identified three items that desperately need naming, and we’d like to ask you for…'
 ---

-Naming can be fun, but good naming is hard.
-Alephium has identified three items that desperately need naming, and we’d like to ask you for…

----

 ### Alephium Naming Competition

 <figure id="3243" class="graf graf--figure graf-after--h3">